altmp/altv-docs/index.md

 # alt:V Documentation

-alt:V is an alternative multiplayer framework for GTA:V and allows developers and players to player on custom servers.
+alt:V is an alternative multiplayer framework for GTA:V and allows developers and players to play on custom servers.
 These servers can utilize languages such as C# and JavaScript.
 Here you'll learn how to work with alt:V in these languages, how to properly setup a project and build out your very own gamemode.

 Some of our features: